pytroll/pyorbital/doc/source/index.rst

 If no path is provided pyorbital first tries to read any local TLE files in the directory given by the environment variable :envvar:`TLES`.
-If this variable is not set Pyorbital will try get the earth observation TLE files over the internet from celestrak.com.
+If this variable is not set Pyorbital will try get the earth observation TLE files over the internet from `celestrak`_.
 Note this downloading only happens if no specific TLE file is provided or if the :envvar:`TLES` environment variable is not set.